telerik/blazor-docs/components/filemanager/events.md

 #### Downloading Server Files in WebAssembly Apps

-A FileManager in a WebAssembly app is likely to display files that exist on a remote server.
-In such cases, downloading can use the following algorithm:
+A FileManager in a WebAssembly app usually displays files from a remote server.
+In such cases, use the following download approach:

 1. The `OnDownload` handler serializes and sends `args.Item` to the remote server.
 Do not try to serialize and send `args.Stream`.
 1. The server returns the file content.